hipnologo/stock-predictions/README.md

 ## Installation

-1. Clone this repository: `git clone https://github.com/username/repo.git` (Replace "username" and "repo" with your GitHub username and repository name)
+1. Clone this repository: `git clone https://github.com/hipnologo/stock-predictions.git` (Replace "username" and "repo" with your GitHub username and repository name)
+2. Navigate to the cloned directory: `cd repo`
-2. Install the requirements: `pip install -r requirements.txt`
+3. Install the requirements: `pip install -r requirements.txt`

 ## Usage